To learn about the digestive system. To begin to explore where nutrients come from, as well as their importance for particular tasks in the body.

 Students should naturally begin talking about the digestive system in response to the final question listed above.
 Let them know that food and the digestive system are the topics for this lesson.

-Once students have done some preliminary exploration of the digestive system, ask the following questions:
+Once students have done some preliminary exploration of the digestive system, ask these questions:

-Next, brainstorm answers to the following questions.
+Next, brainstorm answers to these questions.
 There are many answers, many of which are not very obvious, but this will get students thinking beyond the basic processes of the digestive system.

 In this part of the lesson students will learn about the digestive system in more detail.

 Note: Depending on your students' ability, this article can be read online or printed out and read in class.
 Also, it is not necessary to click on the links within the text for this lesson.

 Students should get into groups and with colored construction paper, cut out parts of the digestive system as they make their way through the article.
 On each organ, students can write a one- to two-sentence description of the organ's purpose.
 In the end, they will have a recreated digestive system of their own.